Piedras Blancas National Park

 Our Jungle Trails

 At Saladero Ecolodge you have the opportunity to visit the National Park on our four well maintained trails (Puma Trail, Jaguar Trail, Espavel Trail and Gladiator Trail).
 If you walk them in one piece, you have to calculate 2 to 2 1/2 hours.
-You can walk them yourself or book a guided tour
+You can walk them yourself or book a guided tour.

 On our trails we have strategically placed camera traps to learn more about the animals that inhabit Piedras Blancas National Park.
 In the past we have been collecting data to be used in the "Cat Program" to determine the abundance of all the animals in the primary rainforests of the Osa Penninsula, Los Mogos and Piedras Blancas National Park.
 These camera traps have documented the first photo of a Tyra, Black Jaguarundi and a Margay in the Piedras Blancas National Park along with many supporting species like the Agouti, Great Curassow, Collard Peccary and Paca.